ucu-computer-science/islander/README.md

 **Islander** is a container engine, analog of Docker.
 Our container is called **isle** (pronunciation -- [il]), which is based on Linux namespaces and cgroup v1.

+Full demo of remote volumes with AWS, Azure and GCP you can find here -- [https://youtu.be/IjaCSn4vsO0](https://youtu.be/IjaCSn4vsO0)

 ### Description of limit options